notofonts/noto-docs/src/descriptions/NotoSansSoraSompeng.md

-Noto Sans Sora Sompeng is a unmodulated (“sans serif”) design for texts in the Indic _Sora Sompeng_ script.
+Noto Sans Sora Sompeng is an unmodulated (“sans serif”) design for texts in the Indic _Sora Sompeng_ script.
 It has multiple weights, contains 42 glyphs, and supports 41 characters.